joshmorgan1000/RxRevolt/docs/LEGAL.md

 ## Disclaimer & Data Privacy Notice

-Welcome to **RxRevoltChain** (the “Project”).
+Welcome to **RxRevolt** (the “Project”).
 By participating in the Project—whether by submitting healthcare cost documents, pinning data to IPFS, or otherwise engaging with the network—**you acknowledge and accept the following legal considerations**.

 ---